Joe O'Donnell (photojournalist): Controversy

 A controversy followed the printing of his obituary in the press.
 Some of the photographs that had been attributed to O'Donnell were actually shot by other photographers.
 A photograph of a saluting John F. Kennedy Jr. during the funeral for his father in 1963 was taken by Stan Stearns for United Press International, not by O'Donnell.
 O'Donnell also claimed credit for a photograph showing Stalin, Roosevelt and Churchill during a wartime meeting in Tehran, Iran, in 1943, but O'Donnell is not known to have been in Tehran at the time.

-O'Donnell's son Tyge O'Donnell attributes some of the instances of his father's taking credit for others' work to the onset of dementia in the 1990s.
+Tyge O'Donnell, the son of O'Donnell, attributes his father's instances of wrongly claiming credit for others' work, such as Stearn's photo, to his dementia, suggesting that he mistakenly asserted authorship of several photographs due to difficulties in remembering which ones were genuinely his own.

+Personal life

+O'Donnell married Kimiko Sakai (b.
+1960) in 1997.
+He had three sons and a daughter.

+Death

+O'Donnell died in Nashville, Tennessee on August 9, 2007, due to complications arising from a stroke, according to his wife.
+She mentioned that he underwent over 50 operations, including procedures on his colon and heart, and attributed his declining health to radiation exposure from his visits to Nagasaki and Hiroshima.